harelsegev/INDXRipper/README.md

 ```
 ### Creating a super timeline

 INDXRipper is best used in combination with other tools to create a super timeline.
-The **--invalid-only** switch should filter out most of the files that will be found by fls, or an MFT parser. you may also use the **--dedup** switch, and the bodyfile output option.
+The **--invalid-only** switch should filter out data that might not be necessary in your timeline if you use fls, or an MFT parser. you may also use the **--dedup** switch, and the bodyfile output option.

 ```bash
 # fls from the sleuthkit